12 Tokyo Cherry Blossom Spots in 2026 – Don’t Skip These!

 3. Sumida Park / River Walk

-Sumida Park and the riverwalk is one of the best cherry blossom spots in Tokyo at night.
+Sumida Park and the riverwalk was one of my favorite cherry blossom spots to visit at night in Tokyo.

 Sakura trees are illuminated and you’ll see a lot of locals having picnics under the trees.

-This park stretches along the Sumida River and you’ll get views of the Tokyo Skytree lit up at night.
+This park stretches along the Sumida River and you’ll see views of the Tokyo Skytree lit up as well.

 I stayed near here, so I made sure to walk by as often as I could.